 The Palo Verde National Park covers nearly 46,000 acres and is known for its diverse ecology and variety of bird species.
 A favorite for photographers, Palo Verde is rich in nature, culture and beauty.

-More about Palo Verde National Park
+Facts About Palo Verde National Park

 The easiest and best way to visit Palo Verde is with a tour operator that knows the way.
 It will not only be a more enlightening and easier experience, but it will likely cost less in the end as well.
 The park is remote and requires driving an hour or so on dirt roads with limited signs.